Advising for Forestry Majors

 - Your faculty advisor is a resource for information and advice on degree options, elective courses, job opportunities, internships, and career interests, and more

-You and your peers make the Forestry Club, the Student Chapter of the Society of American Foresters, the Fire Club, the Woodsmen’s Team, the Foresters’ Ball Committee, and other student organizations run – check them out.
+You and your peers run the Forestry Club, the Student Chapter of the Society of American Foresters, the Fire Club, the Woodsmen’s Team, the Foresters’ Ball Committee, and other student organizations – check them out.

 These programs include PETSA, AlcoholEdu, Freshman Bystander, and Haven Plus.
 Not completing the online programs can result in a registration hold.
 You can check for holds in CyberBear on your student profile page (top right hand side).